westhouseproject/docker-mysql/README.md

 Usage
 -----

-To create the image `tutum/mysql`, execute the following command on the tutum-mysql folder:
+To create the image `westhouse/mysql`, execute the following command on the docker-mysql folder:

-	docker build -t tutum/mysql .
+	docker build -t westhouse/mysql .

 To run the image and bind to port 3306:

-	docker run -d -p 3306:3306 tutum/mysql
+	docker run -d -p 3306:3306 westhouse/mysql

 The first time that you run your container, a new user `admin` with all privileges will be created in MySQL with a random password.
 To get the password, check the logs